9 kooky things about renting in the Netherlands

 READ MORE | ‘No internationals’, a tale of exclusion in the Dutch housing market

-On the other hand, it’s understandable that Dutch natives want to speak their mother tongue in their own home.
+On the other hand, it’s understandable that Dutch natives want to speak their mother tongue in their own homes.
 The Dutch already fear the loss of their language in the wake of globalisation.

 Maybe this is another example of Dutch directness coming into practice.
 At least you won’t waste your time responding to people that will only end up ghosting you. 💁